-An important element in Loos' design is so-called raumplan.
-Loos claimed that the area of a room and its function was the determining factor for the height of the room and therefore various rooms in the house should differ in height.
-The houses designed by Adolf Loos were not divided into classical floors as it is commonly known.
-In Loos-designed houses we often move within floors such as 1 and ¼, 2 and ¾ etc. Always after moving several stairs up or down we find ourselves in another room.
-He created continuously adjoining spaces in which the inhabitants could move freely.
-He claimed that his houses are designed in three dimensions (in 3D), and the use of raumplan is then the result of Loos's perfect spatial thinking and imagination.
+An important element in Loos' design is the so-called “Raumplan”.
+Loos claimed that the area of a room and its function were the determining factor for the height of the room, and therefore various rooms in the house should differ in height.
+The houses designed by Adolf Loos were not divided into classic floors as is common practice.
+In Loos-designed homes, you are often forced to move between floors such as 1 and ¼, 2 and ¾, etc. All it takes is walking up or down several stairs and you will find yourself in another room.
+Loos created continuously adjoined spaces in which the inhabitants could move freely.
+He claimed that his houses were designed in 3D, and the use of Raumplan is then the result of Loos' flawless spatial thinking and imagination.

-The most famous Loos realization is the multifunctional department store Goldman & Salatsch (1910) in the Michal’s Square in Vienna.
-The appearance of the house, completed for the first time ever with smooth facades and without any decorative elements, caused a huge scandal at that time.
-Today it is a valuable monument and a reminder of the beginnings of modern architecture.
-Loos primarily designed buildings for living, but among his designs there is also a bar, a café, a mountain cottage, and others.
-His designs can be found all over Europe, apart from Vienna also in Paris, Montreux, Semmering.
-In our country, he designed Müller's villa in Prague, but his work can be found elsewhere, for example in his birth place Brno and its surroundings.
+The most famous Loos realization is the multifunctional department store Goldman & Salatsch (1910) on Michal’s Square, Vienna.
+The appearance of the house, which, for the first time ever, displayed a smooth façade without any decorative elements, caused a huge scandal at the time.
+Today this building is a treasured monument and a reminder of the beginnings of modern architecture.
+Loos primarily designed buildings that people could live in, however, among his designs you’ll also find a bar, a café, a mountain cottage, and other buildings.
+His designs can be found all over Europe, from Vienna to Paris, Montreux, and Semmering.
+In the Czech Republic, he designed Müller's villa in Prague, but his work can be found elsewhere, for example in his birth city of Brno and its surroundings.
 Loos' stay in Pilsen became a separate chapter of his life.
-Between the years 1907 and 1932, he created many interesting interior realizations here.
-In Pilsen, he met Klara Beck, the daughter of his prominent investor Otto Beck, who later became his third wife.
-In 1933, Loos dies at the Kalksburg sanatorium near Vienna.
+Between the years 1907 and 1932, he created many interesting interior designs here.
+In Pilsen, he met Klara Beck, the daughter of his prominent investor, Otto Beck, who later became his third wife.
+In 1933, Loos died at the Kalksburg sanatorium near Vienna.

 At the beginning of the 20th century, Pilsen was a dynamically developing industrial city.
-The most important enterprise in the city was the Škoda plants, the largest factory complex in the whole of Austria-Hungary Empire at that time, which achieved both production quality and volume at world level.
-Pilsen breweries were famous too.
-In addition to these factories, many other small-scale but very successful companies were founded in Pilsen.
-Many these small companies were owned by the well-educated Pilsen Jewish community.
-Among those rich Jewish people in Pilsen there was the Hirsch family which owned a drawn wire factory.
-In 1907, Vilém Hirsch and his wife Marta met the architect Adolf Loos in Vienna and they were very impressed with his realizations there.
-Loos accepted their invitation for a visit and in the same year he arrived in Pilsen.
-The Hirsch family then asked him to create a design of the apartment reconstruction which was located on the first floor of their house at 6 Plachého Street.
-Vilém Hirsch later recalled how Loos quickly outlined his first idea of the design on an envelope.
-Thanks to the newly married Hirsch family, Adolf Loos got to Pilsen, which even later in his life played a significant role.
-Adolf Loos became friends with other families, especially from the local Jewish community as these families were interconnected with both business and family ties.
-For them, he created at least 13 mostly interior realizations.
-Of these, only eight have been preserved until recently.
-And despite not being always preserved in their complete state and great condition, it is an extremely valuable set of designs created by this world-wide known architect.
+The most important enterprise in the city was Škoda Works.
+This was the largest factory complex in the whole of the Austria-Hungary Empire at the time, and it achieved both production quality and volume on the world stage.
+Pilsen’s breweries were famous as well.
+In addition to these factories, many other small-scale, yet particularly successful, companies were founded in Pilsen.
+Many of these small companies were owned by the well-educated, Pilsen Jewish community.
+Among the rich Jewish citizens in Pilsen there was the Hirsch family, who owned a wire drawing factory.
+In 1907, Vilém Hirsch and his wife Marta met the architect Adolf Loos in Vienna and they were exceedingly impressed with his work there.
+Loos accepted their invitation for a visit and in he arrived in Pilsen that same year.
+The Hirsch family then asked him to create a design for their apartment which was located on the first floor of their house at 6 Plachého Street.
+Vilém Hirsch later recalled how Loos quickly outlined his first idea of a design on an envelope.
+Thanks to the newly married Hirsch family, Adolf Loos moved to Pilsen, a fact which played a significant role in his life later on.
+Adolf Loos became friends with other families, especially from the local Jewish community, as these families were interconnected with both business and family ties.
+For them, he created at least 13, mostly interior, realizations.
+Of these, only eight have survived to this day.
+Although his designs were not always preserved in their complete state or in great condition, they make up an extremely valuable set of works created by this world-renowned architect.

 There must be a surprise.